Who am I and why should you care?

 Contact Info [embedded in a picture for security]:

 Becky Spratford [MLIS] is a Readers' Advisor in Illinois specializing in serving patrons ages 13 and up.
 She trains library staff all over the world on how to match books with readers through the local public library.
 She runs the critically acclaimed RA training blog RA for All.
 She is under contract to provide content for EBSCO’s NoveList database and writes reviews for Booklist and a horror review column for Library Journal.
-Becky is a 20 year locally elected Library Trustee [still serving] and a Board member for the Reaching Across Illinois Library System.
-Known for her work with horror readers, Becky is the author of The Reader’s Advisory Guide to Horror, Second Edition [ALA Editions, 2012] and recently completed the 3rd Edition which is available for pre-order now and will be released in Summer 2021.
-She is a proud member of the Horror Writers Association and currently serves as the Association’s Secretary and organizer of their annual Librarians’ Day.
+Becky is a 22 year locally elected Library Trustee [still serving], a former Board member for the Reaching Across Illinois Library System, and currently on the Executive Board of the Illinois Library Association.
+Known for her work with horror readers, Becky is the author of The Reader’s Advisory Guide to Horror, Third Edition [ALA Editions, 2021].
+She is on the Shirley Jackson Award Advisory Board and is a proud member of the Horror Writers Association and currently serves as the Association’s Secretary and organizer of their annual Librarians’ Day.
 You can follow Becky on Twitter @RAforAll.

 From my very first post in 2007: